YOU’VE GOT QUESTIONS,

 We have a range of prices based on the area of expertise, and licensure status of the therapist.
 Services range from $90 – $190 per session.
 We are happy to provide a superbill that you may be able to submit to insurance (PPO plans) for reimbursement.

-The short answer is it depends on: your goals, what you’re working on, how long your problem has been an issue, if there are problems you weren’t aware of.
-There’s no way to tell upfront.
-Some folks can finish in 3 months, others take a year or more.
+The short answer is it depends on: your goals, what you’re working on, how long your problem has been an issue, and if there are problems you weren’t aware of.

 Sometimes medication is helpful in conjunction with therapy.
 Most times it’s not necessary.
 Folks have strong opinions about medications.
 At K&S we believe – if you can live your best life, without meds, we are 100% onboard.
 If taking meds gives you relief and helps you live your best life.
 We’ll support that too.
 At the end of the day, it’s up to you.